 There was a shift pattern at the dental practice: no two weeks was the same.
 Scrutiny of the pay-slip showed Laura had taken a part-time job.
 She understood there to be extra hours on offer if, and when needed.
 I understood reduced contractual hours meant reduced benefits.
 Still she was happy and the months ticked by.

-Her twenty-first birthday celebrations: For friends: A table was booked at an Italian restaurant.
-Dad beforehand popped in to order wine to flow at his expense–I know!
-For extended family, we threw a house party with a few friends invited.
+Laura’s twenty-first birthday.
+Celebration for friends: A table was booked at an Italian restaurant.
+Before this gathering, Husband popped in to the restaurant and ordered wine to flow at his expense, I know!
+Celebration for family: I threw a house party.
+A few of Laura’s friends were invited.
 I played the record we bought for her birth: Isn’t she lovely – written by Stevie Wonder.
-I gave a little speech: How lucky she is to have both sets of grandparents at her age.
+I gave a little speech: ‘How lucky you are to have both sets of grandparents at your twenty-first.’
 She was mortified.

 I filmed the family gathering, each time the camera pointed her way, Laura frowned, shared her annoyance with friends.
 I had become an embarrassment to her.